mstksg/pandoc-sync/SPEC.md

     *   `read`: read-only, never write (or over-write).
 Essentially sets the "canonical", top-priority sync.
-Can be set for multiple branches, but only if the same canonical file only ever appears in one actual branch.
+Can be set for multiple branches, but only really behaves well if the same canonical file only ever appears in one actual branch.
+Otherwise, every change would be a conflict.

+        This is different than just setting `priority` to be a large positive number, because this will *never* write, even if there are no conflicts.
+High priority `normal` mode can still be overwritten.

+    *   `auto`: Leave as the default option for the given format.

     Default: `normal` for all bidirectional formats (like *markdown*, *html*).
     `write` for all write-only formats (*pdf*).  `read` for all read-only formats.

 *   `priority`: An optional integer representing what branch to prioritize if more than one change is found, or when resolving conflicts.
-    Lower numbers indicate higher priority.
+Higher numbers indicate higher priority.
 If two conflicts are found with the same priority, the *most recently changed* version is preferred.

     Only is considered for `normal` and `write` modes.
-For `read` mode, priority is treated as negative infinity (higher priority than any other).

     Default is 5.
 Positive integers are recommended, but negative integers are allowed for convenience.